GlowPuff/Glow-Blog/README.md

 # Glow Blog
-An easy to use, mobile responsive, single-author blogging system using Vue JS for the front-end dashboard, Firebase for authentication, php for the back-end, and JSON Web Tokens to enforce security.
+An easy to use, mobile responsive, single-author blogging system using Vue JS for the front-end dashboard, Firebase for authentication, php for the back-end ([using my backend project](https://github.com/GlowPuff/Glow-Blog-Backend)), and JSON Web Tokens to enforce security.
 Glow Blog uses a flat file system in the back-end for speed and simplicity over using SQL databases.
 It is headless in that there is no template system for front-facing visualization of the posts.
 Instead, an easy-to-use JavaScript API provides all the functionality needed to pull posts into a website built using any technology stack.

 ## Front-end Admin Dashboard Features (Vue JS)
 * Responsive, modern design